Eligibility: Green Municipal Fund

 There must be a collaborative relationship between your organization and the municipal government regarding the environmental initiative, and the municipal government must at least have a genuine interest and an active involvement in the environmental initiative to successfully obtain GMF funding.

-- plans, including sustainable neighbourhood action plans, community brownfield action plans and greenhouse gas reduction plans
+- plans, including sustainable neighbourhood action plans and community brownfield action plans

-- feasibility studies and pilot projects aligned with our capital project criteria in the brownfields, energy, transportation, waste and water sectors
+- feasibility studies and pilot projects in the brownfields, energy, waste and water sectors

 - capital projects in the brownfields, energy, transportation, waste and water sectors